ayr-ton/kamu/README.md

 yarn install
 ```

+---
+**For setup local without authenticate with Okta Preview:**
-> Use the "DISABLE_SAML2=true" concatenating with the commands the Python:
+Use the "DISABLE_SAML2=true" concatenating with the commands the Python:

 ```shell
   Examples: